 Our team of experienced brain injury attorneys at Dansker & Aspromonte can help you receive the medical care you need to correctly diagnose your epilepsy and determine the cause of your seizure disorder.

 We will ensure you undergo EEG monitoring, which is monitoring with a medical testing device to measure your brain’s activity and electrical impulses.

-Following a brain injury or trauma, seizures can occur either immediately, or days or months later.
+Following a traumatic brain injury, seizures can occur either immediately, or days or months later.
 If you experience a seizure within 24 hours after a traumatic brain injury, this is an early onset seizure.

 Late seizures occur days, weeks or months after a traumatic brain injury.

 A generalized seizure begins in one part of the brain and spreads to other areas.
 This seizure results in violent shaking of limbs, the neck, and the head.

 Partial seizures occur when only a small part of the brain is affected.
 The seizures are confined to one are of the brain and don’t spread.
 A person may be unconscious or conscious during the seizure.
 These seizures don’t usually experience convulsions, but rather an altered sense of smell or taste, an uncomfortable feeling of fear, or uncontrollable crying.

 The most common brain injuries associated with seizures include: